India seen relaxing retail rules to keep IKEA from packing up

-NEW DELHI/MUMBAI (Reuters) - India’s government appears set to relax heavily criticized sourcing rules for retailers, anxious not to scare off IKEA -- one of the few big name firms that has said it will invest in the country -- or any others willing to follow.
+NEW DELHI/MUMBAI, July 19 (Reuters) - India’s government appears set to relax heavily criticised sourcing rules for retailers, anxious not to scare off IKEA -- one of the few big name firms that has said it will invest in the country -- or any others willing to follow.

 India kicked open the door to foreign retailers in January when it removed an investment cap for single brand chains to set up shop but then shot itself in the foot by imposing a requirement that companies had to source 30 percent from small local firms.